thekaveman/twisted-twitter/thoughts.md

 Collect data and store in a database

-Will have to sign up for an API key and implement authorization (OAuth) -
+Will have to sign up for an API key and implement <a href="https://dev.twitter.com/docs/auth/authorizing-request" target="_blank">authorization (OAuth)</a>
-<a href-"https://dev.twitter.com/docs/auth/authorizing-request" target="_blank">shouldn't be difficult</a>